Profit determination & EÜR

 For business vehicles, private-use portions, logbook, one-percent method, travel costs and actual costs must be clearly separated.

 Investments may be anticipated or favoured for tax purposes under section 7g EStG if the requirements are met.
-Actual investment intention and later use must be considered.
+The actual investment intention and later use must be taken into account.

-Classification under section 19 UStG or regular VAT taxation affects invoicing, input VAT deduction, VAT returns and ongoing obligations.
+The VAT classification under section 19 UStG or as an entrepreneur subject to regular VAT taxation affects invoicing, input VAT deduction, VAT returns and ongoing obligations.

 Outgoing invoices and incoming payments